Azure/azure-iot-sdk-c/provisioning_client/devdoc/using_provisioning_client.md

 # Provisioning Device Client SDK

 The Provisioning Device SDK enables automatic provisioning of a device using an HSM (Hardware Security Module) against an IoThub.
-There are two different authentication mode that the client supports: x509 or TPM.
+There are three different authentication mode that the client supports: x509, TPM or Symmetric Keys.

 ## Enabling Provisioning Device Client

-To use the Provisioning Device client code to connect to windows and linux HSM requires a switch to be sent during cmake initialization.
+To use the Provisioning Device client code to connect to windows or linux HSM requires a switch to be sent during cmake initialization.
 The following cmake command will enable provisioning:

 ```Shell
 cmake -Duse_prov_client:BOOL=ON ..
 ```

 ## Enabling Provisioning Device Client simulator

 For development purposes the Provisioning Device Client uses simulators to mock hardware chips functionality: